privanote/core/README.md

 Fill in the values in the .env file.

-Ideally, `GITHUB_TOKEN` should have same permissions as CI:
+Ideally, `GITHUB_TOKEN_TEST` should have same permissions as testing CI: